rpsjr/maintainer-tools/Migration-to-version-9.0.md

 ### Experimental procedure that works with merge commits and can be restarted in case of conflicts

 - First clone the repository.
+- Checkout the 8.0 branch: `git checkout 8.0`.
 - Checkout the 9.0 branch: `git checkout 9.0`
 - Create a new branch for your migration: `git checkout -b 9.0-mig-<module_name>`
 - Run the script below
-- If it stops with an error (most probably a conflict or an empty merge commit), resolve the error and follow git's instructions (such as `git am --continue`).
+- If it stops with an error (most probably a conflict or an empty merge commit), resolve the error and follow git's instructions (such as `git am --continue` or `git am --skip` for empty merges).
 - Then restart the script to process the next commits, until all succeed.

 ```bash